FruitieX/znc-backlog/README.md

-Upon loading the module for the first time, you have to specify a path to your log files with the LogPath command. (can also be specified by passing the LogPath as an argument when loading)
+Upon loading the module for the first time, you have to specify a path to your log files with the LogPath command. (can also be specified by passing the path as an argument when loading the module)

 	LogPath /path/to/your/logs/$USER_$NETWORK_$WINDOW_*.log